Packing Densities of Delzant and Semitoric Polygons: Semitoric packing

 Unlike the case for Delzant polygons, the bound given in Lemma~\ref{lem:st-firstbound} is not the only restriction on the $\SL$-sizes of triangles packed in a semitoric polygon.
 The requirement that the packed triangles also avoid all marked points introduces another bound, which we compute now.

 Now we set up some notation for the following lemma.
-Let $\strep$ be a semitoric polygon representative, with hidden and fake corners $p_1,\ldots,p_d\in\De$.
+Let $\strep$ be a semitoric polygon representative, with hidden and Delzant corners $p_1,\ldots,p_d\in\De$.
 Let $v^i,w^i\in\Z^2$ denote the primitive vectors directing the edges emanating from the vertex $p_i$ with components

-Let $L_j$ denote the vertical line through the marked point $c_j$.
+For $j\in\{1,\ldots, m\}$, let $L_j$ denote the vertical line through the marked point $c_j$.
 If $L_j$ intersects exactly one of the two semitoric edges emanating from $p_i$, we denote the intersection point by $q_i^j$.
 If $L_j$ intersects both of the semitoric edges emanating from $p_i$, then we let $q_i^j$ denote the intersection point for which the $\SL$-length of the piecewise linear path from $p_i$ to the intersection point along $\partial\De$ is minimal, if the paths have the same $\SL$-length then we may choose either point.
-See Remark~\ref{rmk:q} for further discussion on why this choice of $q_i^j$ is important.
+See Remark~\ref{rmk:q} for further discussion on why this choice of $q_i^j$ is important, and see Figure~\ref{fig:q-choice} for an illustration of this situation.